florian-lup/sage/README.md

 ## Usage

 1. Enter your query in the search box
-2. Click "Caută" (Search)
+2. Click "Search"
-3. View the generated answer in Romanian
+3. View the generated answer in English
 4. Browse the sources used to generate the answer

 ## Configuration